magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 {% endhighlight xml %}

+<h4>Widget.xml</h4>

-Then, create repository XML file by the path specified in `repository_class` attribute.
+Now we can create repository XML file by the path specified in `repository_class` attribute.
 In our case it is `magento2ce/dev/tests/functional/tests/app/Magento/Widget/Test/Repository/Widget.xml`.

-And now let's see the whole repository example.
+Let's see the whole repository example:

 {% highlight xml %}